 We stayed in Taiwanmex, which has a great location near ZhongShan MTR Station as well as being in walking distance to the Taipei Main Railway Station.
-There are 2 locations for Taiwanmex – we were in the 9th story one.
-I ended up staying in the same room that I did last year (albeit with a few upgrades – an extra bed and a TV) and the same resident cat Mimi still roams the building.
-You can see the layout above in the feature picture.
+There are 2 locations for Taiwanmex – we were in the 9th story building.
+I ended up staying in the same room that I did the year before (albeit with a few upgrades – an extra bed and a TV) and the same resident cat Mimi still roams the building.

 Taiwanmex feels like you’re bunking over in a local’s house – the rooms are pretty basic, and the toilets are shared, though our 6 bunk room had it’s own porta-shower out on the rooftop balcony plus a sink only accessible by us.
 It was really cheap too, like S$15/300NT pax per night and there’s a shared computer in the main living room and free wifi.
 One downside?
 Those mattresses are hard as rocks, and it’s a pretty small room.